 In the summer of 2013 a hacker began bragging on Twitter about his exploits.
 He claimed to have attacked 50 websites in the space of a single fortnight, launching distributed denial of service (DDoS) attacks against government and commercial systems throughout the UK.

 Apparently affiliated to the notorious hacker network calling itself Anonymous, he obviously thought he was invincible and untraceable.
-Yet within weeks he was under arrest – thanks largely to the vigilance of security experts at BT Assure.
+Yet within weeks he was under arrest – thanks largely to the vigilance of security experts at BT Security.

 Kevin Brown, general manager, threat intelligence and investigations at BT Global Services, says: “To protect our own networks and those of our customers, our security specialists constantly monitor the internet and social media for signs of potential threats.
 It was boasts from the hacker that put him on our radar.”

-The BT Assure team identified that the hacker was now threatening a BT client and were, within minutes, able to verify and ensure appropriate mitigation was in place (although the system was protected and the attack was unsuccessful).
+The BT team identified that the hacker was now threatening a BT client and were, within minutes, able to verify and ensure appropriate mitigation was in place (although the system was protected and the attack was unsuccessful).

 How to catch a hacker

-Simultaneously, forensic experts at BT Assure were closing the net.
+Simultaneously, forensic experts at BT were closing the net.
 From his Twitter account they deduced that he was a UK resident living in the North West and had been in dispute with his neighbours.

 “He had posted photographs, apparently taken from his home, suggesting that he lived in a cul-de-sac,” explains Kevin.
 “Our experts scoured Google Earth for likely streets, scrutinising photographs posted by the hacker to find a match.”